wamp-proto/wamp-proto/spec/basic.md

 ## Introduction

-WAMP ("The Web Application Messaging Protocol") is an application communication protocol that provides two asynchronous messaging patterns **within one** protocol:
+WAMP ("The Web Application Messaging Protocol") is a communication protocol that enables distributed application archictectures, with application functionality spread across nodes and all application communication decoupled by messages routed via dedicated WAMP routers.

+WAMP provides applications with **two asynchronous messaging patterns within one** protocol:

  * Publish & Subscribe
  * Remote Procedure Calls

-WAMP allows distributed application archictectures, with functionality spread across nodes and communication decoupled by messages distributed and routed via dedicated router components.
+*Remote Procedure Call (RPC)* is a messaging pattern involving peers of three roles: *Caller*, *Dealer* and *Callee*.
+A *Callee* registers procedures with application code to call remotely from *Callers* under application defined, unique names ("Procedure URIs").
+A *Dealer* provides the routing of calls and results between *Callers* and *Callees*.

+*Publish & Subscribe (PubSub* is a messaging pattern involving peers of three roles: *Publisher*, *Broker* and *Subscriber*.
+A *Subscriber* subscribes to topics under application defined, unique names ("Topic URIs") to receive events published by *Publishers* to such topics.
+A *Broker* provides the routing of events from *Publishers* to *Subscribers*.

 WAMP can run over different *transports*.
 For [WebSocket](http://tools.ietf.org/html/rfc6455), its default transport, WAMP is defined as a proper, officially [registered WebSocket subprotocol](http://www.iana.org/assignments/websocket/websocket.xml).